 -D mapreduce.map.output.key.field.separator=.

-In sort when input lines use a non-tab delimiter, we need to supply the -t <separator> option.
-Similarly in treaming, we need to specify the character to use as key separators.
+In Unix sort when input lines use a non-tab delimiter, we need to supply the -t separator option.
+Similarly in Hadoop Streaming, we need to specify the character to use as key separators.
 Common options include: comma",", period ".", and space " ".

-One additional hint to is the number of key fields, which is not required for sort.
-This helps treaming to only parse the relevant parts of input lines, as in the end only keys are sorted (not values) therefore, can avoid performing expensive parsing and sorting on value parts of input line records.
+One additional hint to Hadoop is the number of key fields, which is not required for Unix sort.
+This helps Hadoop Streaming to only parse the relevant parts of input lines, as in the end only keys are sorted (not values) – therefore, Hadoop can avoid performing expensive parsing and sorting on value parts of input line records.

 Configure Hadoop Streaming: Step 2